 - a) No penalties should be given to the pilot if he is pushed out of the circle.
-Instead his opponent should receive a yellow card or be disqualified (4.4.12.C.e) unless the Circle Marshal considers it an accidental incident where neither of the pilots is to blame. - b) In order to reach a grounded model the mechanics are not allowed to cut across the flying or pitting circle (See sketch).
-If a model has crashed close to the centre circle, it is especially important that the mechanic(s) are observant regarding the point at which to enter the circle.

-A penalty should be given if, for example, the pilot picks up the crashed model on one side of the centre circle and brings it out on the opposite side of the circle.
+Instead his opponent should receive a yellow card or be disqualified (4.4.12.C.e) unless the Circle Marshal considers it an accidental incident where neither of the pilots is to blame. - b) In order to reach a grounded model the mechanics are not allowed to cut across the flying or pitting circle (see sketch).
+If a model has crashed close to the centre circle, it is especially important that the mechanic(s) are observant regarding the point at which to enter the circle. - A penalty should be given if, for example, the pilot picks up the crashed model on one side of the centre circle and brings it out on the opposite side of the circle. - If a mechanic runs in the pitting area and jumps over the other team's model or lines the pilot should be disqualified instead of getting minus 40 points as this is a safety issue.